“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 Over the decades, many of the same expeditions were carried out, but none were successful in finding anything useful.
-Usually the bases were abandoned by the time the guild gets there or the expedition party vanishes along the way.
-Costing them valuable manpower and resources while Tal’hrus just shifts to a different base.
+Usually the bases were abandoned by the time the guild gets there or the expedition party vanishes along the way, costing them valuable manpower and resources while Tal’hrus just shifts to a different base.

 Eleven days ago, the expedition party came back with news that were different than usual.

 Tal’hrus’ current base in Darsus was in ruin and there were traces suggesting that a battle had transpired.
-Who or what they were fighting against remains a mystery, and the most troubling aspect of it all was that such a thing has never happened before.
+Who or what they were fighting against remained a mystery, and the most troubling aspect of it all was that such a thing has never happened before.

 After contacting the Mercenary guild, they denied any involvement in the destruction of the Tal’hrus base.